Frequently Used Query Operations

 url=/prod/

-This search would return all strings having the word product in the url field.
+This search will return all strings having the word product in the url field.

 Making Searches Case-Insensitive